Friday, August 29, 2008

 Their are three main shortcomings of materialism.

-• It's impractical.
+- It's impractical.

 It costs a lot of money to keep at the front of fashion and technology to keep the respect that your possessions lend you.
 No matter how much you have, you'll have to keep accumulating more.
-(Ecclesiastes 5:10)
+(Ecclesiastes 5:10) - It's transient.

 Nothing material lasts.
 Things break or get lost.
 Plus, the "friendships" you build based on your stuff will wink out of existence as soon as your stuff leaves.
-(Luke 12:15-21, Matthew 6:19-21, 1 John 2:17)
+(Luke 12:15-21, Matthew 6:19-21, 1 John 2:17) - It's distracting.

 Focusing on material things will take your focus away from God, the source of your life, salvation, and true self-image.
 This separation will hurt both you and God.
 (Matthew 6:24, Luke 8:14, 1 John 2:15-16)